syncfusion-content/windowsforms-docs/WindowsForms/SfForm/Themes.md

 ## Apply theme

-Appearance of `SfForm` can be changed by [ThemeName](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.WinForms.Controls.SfForm~ThemeName.html) of `SfForm`.
+The appearance of `SfForm` can be changed using [ThemeName](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.WinForms.Controls.SfForm~ThemeName.html) of `SfForm`.

 ### Office2016Colorful